 LC leaders of overseas programs are expected to handle a wide range of responsibilities that extend far beyond the on-campus duties of classroom instruction and academic mentoring.
-Leaders are expected to guide program participants' experiential learning processes in the host country, coaching students when needed and leading by example.
-They are also expected to maintain positive working relationships with in-country coordinators and staff.
+Leaders are expected to guide program participants' experiential learning processes in the host country, coaching students when needed, and leading by example.
+They also provide significant pastoral care and wear many 'hats' before, during, and after the program.
+Students will likely call on leaders for assistance with personal affairs and leaders will need to provide support in this realm.
+You should expect to take on tasks that are typically covered by Student Life departments on campus, such as trips to the doctor, or being available after hours, or discussing personal issues such as anxiety or homesickness.

+Leaders are also expected to maintain positive working relationships with in-country coordinators and staff.
 Overseas & Off-Campus Programs require leaders to remain highly accessible at all times, to quickly and creatively address unforeseen difficulties and learning opportunities, and to represent Lewis & Clark College to host communities.
 Meticulous record keeping and good communication skills are absolutely necessary.